20 Best Places For a Picnic or Barbecue in Calgary and the Mountains

 For a picnic by an impressive waterfall, head to Sheep River Provincial Park.
 Sheep Falls is just a short walk from the day-use area and is a cool site to enjoy lunch outdoors.

-Located about 12 kilometres outside of Banff, this picnic spot popular, scenic area.
+Located about 12 kilometres outside of Banff, this picnic spot is a popular, scenic area.
 Cool off with a dip in the water or rent a canoe or standup paddle board.
 Or, just admire the mountain views from the shore.
 There are eight picnic tables here as well as two fire rings.

 Drive to Canmore with picnic basket in tow and get ready to enjoy an entire day at the sandy beach.
 With gorgeous mountain views and pristine water, this is the place for a good, old-fashioned picnic.
 There are no fire pits here.